renu5555/API-for-Weather-Forecast/README.md

 ## Getting Started

-1.Get your OpenWeatherMap API key.
-You can obtain it by signing up here.
+1.Install the required libraries.

-2.Run the application.
+2.Get your OpenWeatherMap API key.

-python app.py
+3.Run the application.

-3.Open Postman and create a new request to http://127.0.0.1:5000/weather with the GET method.
+4.Open Postman and create a new request to http: //127.0.0.1:5000/weather with the GET method.

-4.Add a query param location with the value being the city and state (e.g., Bengaluru, KA).
+5.Add a query param location with the value being the city and state (eg: Bengaluru, KA).

-5.Submit the request and verify the response.
+6.Submit the request and verify the response.

 Note: Comparing it with OpenWeatherMap will help you determine whether this returned data is correct.

 ## Detailed Explanation

 1.Execute the python script in VSCode.

 2.In the terminal you can see the base url http: //127.0.0.1:5000.
 On clicking this url, you will see 404 error.

 3.Go now on to your post man workspace and set the request type as GET.

 4.Enter the URL for your Flask API endpoint i.e, http: //127.0.0.1:5000/weather?.

 5.Click on the "Params" tab.
 In the “Key” section write down location.
 For retrieving the weather information of the city and state (e.g., Chicago-IL), provide it in the “Value” column.

 6.Press the send key to send for this request.

 7.Now go back to the base url, inorder to fetch the weather data, you have to append the base url with the api endpoint i.e, http: //127.0.0.1:5000/weather?location=city,state (eg: http://127.0.0.1:5000/weather?location=Bengaluru, Karnataka&location=Mysore, Karnataka).

 8.See now, how the JSON file appears here.

 ##   Screenshots